 Use of Emergency Food Assistance and Federal Food Assistance Programs

-- In 2011, 5.1 percent of all U.S. households (6 million households) accessed emergency food from a food pantry one or more times.
+- An estimated 5.1 percent of all U.S. households (6.2 million households) accessed emergency food from a food pantry one or more times in 2013.

-- In 2011, The Emergency Food Assistance Program (TEFAP) provided 748 million pounds of food to emergency food providers.
+- The Emergency Food Assistance Program (TEFAP) provided 637 million pounds of food to emergency food providers in 2013.

-- In 2011, 57 percent of all food-insecure households participated in at least one of the three major Federal food assistance programs—Supplemental Nutrition Assistance Program (SNAP) (formerly referred to as the Food Stamp Program), The National School Lunch Program (NSLP), and the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC).
+- Around 62.0 percent of all food-insecure households participated in at least one of the three major Federal food assistance programs in 2013—Supplemental Nutrition Assistance Program (SNAP) (formerly referred to as the Food Stamp Program), The National School Lunch Program (NSLP), and the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC).

-Household Food Security in the United States in 2011
+Statistical Supplement to Household Food Security in the United States in 2013

 and foremost, hungry people need good food.
 Although emergency food organizations

 vary greatly in their size, organization management, and clientele, all share a